Joseph C. Hutchinson

 Joseph Carson Hutchison (September 17, 1894 – December 7, 1982) was a politician, businessman and decorated officer in the United States Army and Florida National Guard during World War II.
-He is most noted for his service as Assistant Commander, 31st Infantry Division during the Battle of Mindanao in 1945, when he accepted the surrender of Japanese 35th Army under lieutenant general Gyosaku Morozumi on behalf of Allied command.
+He is most noted for his service as the assistant commander of the 31st Infantry Division during the Battle of Mindanao in 1945, when he accepted the surrender of the Japanese 35th Army under lieutenant general Gyosaku Morozumi on behalf of the Allied command.

 Early career

 Joseph C. Hutchinson was born on September 17, 1894, in Cross Hill, South Carolina as the son of Joseph C. and Elizabeth Cauthen Hutchison.
 He attended the public schools in Ninety Six, South Carolina, and graduated from high school there in summer of 1912.
 Hutchinson then enrolled the Wofford College in Spartanburg, South Carolina, completing his courses in three years, he graduated with Bachelor of Arts degree in May 1915.
 While at the university, he was a Class Vice President and was active in the varsity football club, which he captained in his Senior year.

 Upon his graduation, Hutchinson became a teacher of mathematics and sports coach in Seabreeze High School in Daytona, Florida.
 He later moved to Sanford, Florida and worked as a teacher of mathematics until the United States' entry into World War I in April 1917.
 He enlisted the United States Army in September 1917 and was assigned as Private to the Battery "B", 316th Field Artillery Regiment at Camp Jackson, South Carolina.
-Hutchinson was promoted to Corporal one month later and participated in the intensive training for combat deployment in France.
+Hutchinson was promoted to corporal one month later and participated in the intensive training for combat deployment in France.

-Following his promotion to Sergeant in April 1918, Hutchinson was transferred to the 333rd Field Artillery Regiment at Camp Grant, Illinois.
-His regiment embarked for France in August that year as a part of 86th Division and after its arrival to Europe, Hutchinson was commissioned Second lieutenant in the Field Artillery on September 1, 1918.
+Following his promotion to sergeant in April 1918, Hutchinson was transferred to the 333rd Field Artillery Regiment at Camp Grant, Illinois.
+His regiment embarked for France in August that year as a part of the 86th Division and after its arrival in Europe, Hutchinson was commissioned a second lieutenant in the field artillery on September 1, 1918.

 He was subsequently ordered for additional officers' training to the Artillery School at Saumur on Loire river and remained there for one month.
 Hutchison then rejoined his unit, but the War ended before he could take a part in the action against German forces.
 He returned to the United States after the Armistice and was discharged from Federal Service in February 1919.